codeskyblue/gosuv/README.md

 Server is running
 ```

 Open web <http://localhost:11313> to see the manager page.
+And follow the gif to add a program to gosuv.

 ![gosuv web](docs/gosuv.gif)